 Cyclospora outbreaks occur when people eat food or drink water contaminated with the Cyclospora parasite.
-The parasite causes a gastrointestinal food poisoning called “cyclosporiasis,” and symptoms may include watery diarrhea and chronic fatigue or tiredness for weeks or even months.
-Although Cyclospora outbreaks rarely cause death, patients may require hospitalization.
+The parasite causes a gastrointestinal food poisoning called cyclosporiasis, and symptoms may include watery diarrhea and chronic fatigue or tiredness for weeks or even months.

 Do I Have a Texas Cyclospora Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
-If you or a loved one was injured by food poisoning caused by a Cyclospora outbreak, you should contact our lawyers immediately.
-You may be entitled to compensation by filing a Cyclospora lawsuit in Texas.
+If you or a loved one was diagnosed with food poisoning from a Cyclospora parasite infection, you should contact our lawyers immediately.
+You may be entitled to compensation by filing a lawsuit.

 July 28, 2015 — After hundreds of people fell ill with cyclosporiasis, the FDA has banned cilantro from Puebla, Mexico.
 Inspectors found human feces, no running water, and toilet paper at eight farms.
 Click here to read more.

 July 30, 2014 — The CDC says it is investigating 202 cases of food poisoning linked to the Cyclospora parasite, with the Texas Department of Health reporting at least 110 cases as of July 29.
 No source has been confirmed.
 Click here to read more.